n6ai/minze/docs/guide/publishing.md

 **1. Build**

-> This command creates a `dist/` directory with an `es` build, a `CDN` build and Type Declarations (If you selected the TypeScript template).
-The `es` build lazy loads all your components outputted to the `dist/lib/` directory.
+> This command creates a `dist/` directory with an `es` build and Type Declarations (If you selected the TypeScript template).

 ::: code-group